voidinchere/.github/profile/README.md

 ## Randomium inc.

-Made by a router exploiter and a linux user
+Made by some guy with too much free time

 ## Current projects